anshumanbh/git-all-secrets/README.md

 * [repo-supervisor](https://github.com/auth0/repo-supervisor) - scans for high entropy strings in .js and .json files

 NOTE - More such tools can be added in future, if desired!
+NOTE - Scanning can be done by all the tools or any one of them by specifying the `toolName` flag.

-The final output from the tool combines the output from all files from all the tools into one consolidated output file
+If all the tools are used to scan, the final output from the tool combines the output from all files from all the tools into one consolidated output file.

 ## Getting started
 The easiest way to run `git-all-secrets` is via Docker and I highly recommend installing Docker if you don't already have it.
 Once you have Docker installed,
-* Type `docker run --rm -it abhartiya/tools_gitallsecrets:v1 --help` to understand the different flags it can take as inputs.
+* Type `docker run --rm -it abhartiya/tools_gitallsecrets:v2 --help` to understand the different flags it can take as inputs.
-* Once you know what you want to scan, type something like `docker run -it abhartiya/tools_gitallsecrets:v1 -token=<> -org=<>`
+* Once you know what you want to scan, type something like `docker run -it abhartiya/tools_gitallsecrets:v2 -token=<> -org=<>`.
+You can also specify a particular tool to use for scanning by typing something like `docker run -it abhartiya/tools_gitallsecrets:v2 -token=<> -org=<> -toolName=<>`.
+Options are `thog`, `repo-supervisor` and `gitsecrets`.
 * After the container finishes running, retrieve the container ID by typing `docker ps -a`.
 * Once you have the container ID, get the results file from the container to the host by typing `docker cp <container-id>:/data/results.txt .`